• Skip to primary navigation

 Instructions

-Next, add one cup of unrefined coconut oil.
-You will want your coconut oil to be in its solid state.
-So, be sure to use pure, cold-pressed coconut oil.
-Melted or fractionated coconut oil won't give quite the same result.
+Next, add the cashew cream and unrefined coconut oil to a mixing bowl.
+You want the coconut oil to be in its solid state.
+So, be sure to use pure cold-pressed coconut oil at room temperature.
+Melted or fractionated coconut oil will not result in the same fluffy texture.

-If your coconut oil has melted due to warm temperatures, just stick it in the fridge for a few hours to harden up.
+If your coconut oil has melted due to warm temperatures, just stick it in the fridge for 20 - 30 minutes to solidify.

-• Once you've added all of your ingredients to a mixing bowl, you just need to whip it with either a hand or a stand mixer.
-You can also either use flat beater attachments or a wire whip.
-However, if using a hand mixer, I find it easier to use flat beater attachments.
+• Once all the ingredients have been added to a mixing bowl, use a mixer to whip them together.
+You can use flat beater attachments or a wire whip.
+However, I find it easier to use flat beater attachments if using a hand mixer.

-• To whip your Maple Vanilla Whipped cream, simply place your beaters or wire whip into your mixing bowl.
-To avoid a big splatter, make sure it's fully submerged in the mixture before turning it on!
+To avoid a big splatter, make sure the mixer attachments are fully submerged in the mixture before turning it on.

 Notes